missionpinball/mpf-docs/docs/code/api_reference/core/light_controller.md

 ## Accessing the light_controller in code

-There is only one instance of the light_controller in MPF, and it’s accessible via `self.machine.light_controller`.
+There is only one instance of the light_controller in MPF, and it's accessible via `self.machine.light_controller`.

 ## Methods & Attributes